 Purpose: To provide students an opportunity to learn crop scouting and principles of IPM for corn and soybean and to obtain knowledge and skills helpful in future careers related to agricultural and environmental sciences.

 Preparation: A 14-part set of IPM presentations and ISU Field Guides are available to help prepare for the competition.
-Presentations can be found at /cropscouting.
+Presentations can be found at the IPM Curriculum Page.
 Corn, Soybean, and Weed ID Field Guides can be purchased at https://store.extension.iastate.edu.
 Teams will be expected to know the basics of IPM and scouting corn and soybean fields as outlined in these and other resources.
 Potential topics include identification and information regarding diseases, insects, weeds, disorders, herbicide injury, growth stages, and plant parts.
 Also, degree day computation and sprayer calibration and sprayer issues (see Teejet catalogue, pages 140-151 http://www.teejet.com/SprayLitApp/LitDisp.asp?Act=ViewLink&pagename=teejet_literature_catalogs-bulletins&URL=catalogs/C51A/cat51a_us.pdf).
 New this year is a station about alfalfa production, insect pests, and diseases.
 Use this fact sheet for basic alfalfa production information and pages 29-46 of the Alfalfa Management Guide (https://store.extension.iastate.edu/product/3164.pdf) for information on pest management (we will focus on pests that are a problem in Iowa).

 Scoring: Teams can earn a possible 300 points during the competition.
 There will be approximately 10 stations focusing on different aspects of crop scouting each worth 30 points.
 One station will be the written test worth 30 points.
 Participation and teamwork of all team members will be part of the scoring process at each station, to ensure each individual is contributing.
 Points will also be awarded for professionalism.
 Youth should be prepared to interact with judges in a professional manner including introducing themselves, shaking hands, and speaking clearly and with eye contact.

 Participation/Permission/Medical Release form: All participants must have a permission form completed and turned in prior to attending the event.
 These will be sent to teams once they have registered.